 In the 6th century, Hermisdas, another bishop of Rome, called anyone subscribing to the assumption belief a heretic.
 It wasn’t until 1950 that this myth became a dogma.

 “Pope Pius XII … defined it as a divinely revealed dogma making claims that have little historical support: What is clearly true is the recognition that it is ‘deeply embedded in the minds of the faithful’ (or at least many of them), and on this basis it was declared and defined as a dogma revealed by God.”

-In Astrology, Virgo (the queen of heaven) is believed to rule over the period of August and September.
-The same old pagan practices – image processions, bonfires and offerings – are still observed to pay homage to Catholicism’s “virgin” goddess.
+In Astrology, Virgo (the queen of heaven) is believed to rule over the period between August and September.

 - Oxford Dictionary of Saints, New York: Oxford University Press, 1997, 336.

 - Raymond Brown, Joseph Fitzmyer, Donfried K., Mary in the New Testament, Paulist Press, 1978, 266.

 - Reply to Faustus the Manichean, 26:1.

 - Theotokos: Theological Encyclopedia of the Blessed Virgin Mary, Michael Wilmington, 1988, 135.

 - Philip Schaff, History of the Christian Church, sec.
 83.

 - Ludwig Ott, Fundamentals of Catholic Dogma, Herder Books, 1955, 209.